-The Company sold the right to receive certain royalty payments from net sales of Crysvita in certain territories to RPI Finance Trust, or RPI, an affiliate of Royalty Pharma, and to OCM LS23 Holdings LP, an investment vehicle for Ontario Municipal Employees Retirement System, or OMERS, as further described in "Note 8 Liabilities for Sales of Future Royalties".
-The Company records the royalty revenue from the net sales of Crysvita in the applicable territories on a prospective basis as royalty revenue in the Condensed Consolidated Statements of Operations over the term of the applicable arrangement.
+The Company sold the right to receive certain royalty payments from net sales of Crysvita in certain territories to RPI Finance Trust (RPI), an affiliate of Royalty Pharma, and to OCM LS23 Holdings LP, an investment vehicle for Ontario Municipal Employees Retirement System (OMERS) as further described in Note 8.
+The Company records the royalty revenue from the net sales of Crysvita in the applicable territories on a prospective basis as non-cash royalty revenue in the Condensed Consolidated Statements of Operations over the term of the applicable arrangement.

 The terms of the Company's collaboration and license agreements may contain multiple performance obligations, which may include licenses and research and development activities.
-The Company evaluates these agreements under ASC 606, Revenue from Contracts with Customers, or ASC 606, to determine the distinct performance obligations.
+The Company evaluates these agreements under ASC 606, Revenue from Contracts with Customers (ASC 606), to determine the distinct performance obligations.
 The Company analogizes to ASC 606 for the accounting for distinct performance obligations for which there is a customer relationship.
 Prior to recognizing revenue, the Company makes estimates of the transaction price, including variable consideration that is subject to a constraint.
 Amounts of variable consideration are included in the transaction price to the extent that it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur and when the uncertainty associated with the variable consideration is subsequently resolved.
 Total consideration may include nonrefundable upfront license fees, payments for research and development activities, reimbursement of certain third-party costs, payments based upon the achievement of specified milestones, and royalty payments based on product sales derived from the collaboration.